letoram/arcan/README.md

      cmake -DCMAKE_BUILD_TYPE="Debug" -DVIDEO_PLATFORM=sdl ../src
      make -j 12

-The required dependencies for this build is cmake for compilation, and then libsdl1.2, openal, opengl and freetype.
-There is also support for building some of these dependencies statically, e.g.
+The required dependencies for this build are: cmake for compilation, libsdl1.2, openal-soft, opengl and freetype.
+There is also support for building some of these dependencies statically:

      git clone https://github.com/letoram/arcan.git
      cd arcan/external/git